nraynes/online-store/README.md

-# App Template
+# Online Store

-This is a template code base for a single page web application using React framework.
+This is a template code base for an ecommerce single page web application using React framework.
 I am a fully functional full stack web application equipped with JWT authentication, a color picker, profile editor & profile photos, common page, encryption, full app testing with unit